harithapinni/Advance-Task/README.md

 Task-1 Writing Manual Test Conditions and Test Cases for the Mars Application.
 ===================================================================================================================================================================================
-Manual Test Cases for the "Registration of Mars Application"
+"Registration for the Mars Application"

-Manual Test Cases for the "Login"
+"Login"

 Manual Test Cases  for the "Profile Page"